RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

     style.scss
     ```

-1. Add the following contents to the src\app\style.scss file to setup the site wide styles using our variables and the bootstrap styles
+1. Add the following contents to the src\style.scss file to setup the site wide styles using our variables and the bootstrap styles

     ```scss
     @import "_variables";